During Your Run

 The telescope operator is nominally on duty from one hour before sunset to sunrise.
 If specifically requested, they will be available to assist with flatfielding, darks, etc. from 4 pm extending through 7 am weekdays (3 pm through 7 am weekends).
 If assistance is required outside this window, arrangements must be made in advance with Ricardo Ortiz, Mountain Operations Manager (520-879-4556).

 There is a full kitchen in the Common Building across the road from the Bowl dorms where meals can be prepared.
-Also, there is a small kitchen (refrigerator, microwave, and toaster oven) in the telescope facility at the summit for observers’ use.
+Also, there is a small kitchen (refrigerator, microwave, and toaster oven) in the telescope facility at the summit.
 It is a good idea to always mark your food containers with your name and dates of your run so that the cleaning crew does not dispose of your food when cleaning the refrigerator.

 The potential for fire on Mt.
 Hopkins is high.
 The rugged terrain and the distance from fire departments make fire safety a high priority.
 Please take extra care when using grills, and dispose of cigarettes and matches in designated containers only during your stay on Mt.
 Hopkins.
 Your cooperation is much appreciated.